A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 Due to the current limitation of knowledge, we are unable to check that the symmetries of the Carroll $\mathcal{N}=4$ SYM, which we presented in this letter, match with the symmetries of the bulk theory.
 The symmetries of the bulk theory are given by the Killing vectors that leave the full solution of Carroll type IIB supergravity invariant, up to local symmetries.
 It is of paramount importance to develop Carroll type IIB supergavity in order to check that the proposed limit solution solves the equations of motion and to find its symmetries \footnote{At present, only non-relativistic type IIB supergravity has been worked out \cite{Bergshoeff:2023ogz}.
 This has been instrumental in the symmetry match proof of the non-relativistic AdS/CFT correspondence \cite{Fontanella:2024kyl, Fontanella:2024rvn, Fontanella:2024hgv, Lambert:2024uue, Lambert:2024yjk, Lambert:2024ncn}.
 Although not in the context of the type IIB theory, some progress in Carroll supergravity has been done in \cite{Grumiller:2024dql, Ravera:2019ize, Ravera:2022buz, Ali:2019jjp}}.

 Our proposed Carroll bulk holography creates the need of a more rigorous formulation of Carroll string theory.
-In recent years, there has been some progress in this subject, see e.g. \cite{Cardona:2016ytk, Harksen:2024bnh, Casalbuoni:2024jmj, Bagchi:2023cfp, Bagchi:2024rje, Bagchi:2024qsb, Bagchi:2025vri}.
+In recent years, there has been some progress in this subject, see e.g. \cite{Cardona:2016ytk, Harksen:2024bnh, Casalbuoni:2024jmj, Bagchi:2023cfp, Bagchi:2024rje, Bagchi:2024qsb, Bagchi:2025vri, Banerjee:2023ekd, Banerjee:2024fbi, Blair:2023noj, Gomis:2023eav, Blair:2025nno}.
 However, there are some fundamental questions that are still unanswered.
 For example, the Carroll limit in target space produces a divergent term in the Polyakov action that is tamed via a Hubbard-Stratonovich transformation.
 However, in the Nambu-Goto action there is no B-field that can cancel the divergent term, and the Hubbard-Stratonovich transformation is of unclear application, due to the square root.
-It is a fundamental open question to show how these two relativistically equivalent string actions are still equivalent after taking the Carroll limit.
+It is a fundamental open question to show how these two relativistically equivalent string actions are still equivalent after taking the Carroll limit \footnote{For a recent progress in this direction, see \cite{Gomis:2023eav}.}.

 An interesting quantitative test of the proposed duality would be to match the Carroll string spectrum with the scaling dimensions of gauge invariant operators of the Carroll $\mathcal{N}=4$ SYM.
 In the case of the non-relativistic limit, the theory is zooming into a BPS bound, featuring miraculous cancellations in the string spectrum, leading to 1-loop exact formulas \cite{Fontanella:2021btt, Fontanella:2021hcb, Fontanella:2023men, deLeeuw:2024uaq}.
 We do not expect the same to happen for the Carroll string, as it is not associated with zooming into BPS bounds.